-we distribute proxy materials, as applicable, to tender its shares if it wishes to seek to exercise its redemption rights.

-Except with respect to interest earned on the funds held in the trust account that may be released to us to pay our franchise and income tax obligations, the proceeds from this offering and the sale of the private placement shares held in the trust account will not be released from the trust account until the earliest to occur of: (i) the completion of our initial business combination, (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or (B) with respect to any other provision relating to stockholders' rights or pre-business combination activity and (iii) the redemption of 100% of our public shares if we do not complete an initial business combination within the required timeframe (subject to the requirements of applicable law).
+Terms of our offering Terms under a Rule 419 offering we distribute proxy materials, as applicable, to tender its shares if it wishes to seek to exercise its redemption rights.
+Release of funds Except with respect to interest earned on the funds held in the trust account that may be released to us to pay our franchise and income tax obligations, the proceeds from this offering and the sale of the private placement shares held in the trust account will not be released from the trust account until the earliest to occur of: (i) the completion of our initial business combination, (ii) the redemption of any public shares properly submitted in connection with a stockholder vote to amend our amended and restated certificate of incorporation (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or (B) with respect to any other provision relating to stockholders' rights or pre- business combination activity and (iii) the redemption of 100% of our public shares if we do not complete an initial business combination within the required timeframe (subject to the requirements of applicable law).
 On the completion of our initial business combination, all amounts held in the trust account will be released to us, less amounts released to a separate account controlled by the trustee for disbursal to redeeming stockholders.
-We will use these funds to pay amounts due to any public stockholders who exercise

-The proceeds held in the escrow account are not released until the earlier of the completion of a business combination or the failure to effect a business combination within the allotted time.
+We will use these funds to pay amounts due to any public stockholders who exercise The proceeds held in the escrow accoun are not released until the earlier of the completion of a business combination or the failure to effect a business combination within the allotted time.

-Terms of ou ur offering Terms under a Rule 419 offering their redemp under "Rede stockholders business co its deferred all or a porti ption rights as described above emption rights for public s upon completion of our initial ombination," to pay the underwriter underwriting commissions, to pay ion of the consideration payable to r owners of the target of our initial business co ombination and to pay other ssociated with our initial business
+Terms of our offering Terms under a Rule 419 offering their redemption rights as described above under "Redemption rights for public stockholders upon completion of our initial business combination," to pay the underwriter its deferred underwriting commissions, to pay all or a portion of the consideration payable to the target or owners of the target of our initial business combination and to pay other expenses associated with our initial business combination.